ShadowPic/PublicTestProjects/jmeter/docker/readme.md

   - This feature also allows you to add any other JMeter option you want to assuming it's not already present.
   - See: https://jmeter.apache.org/usermanual/remote-test.html

-## Cleaning Up

-To delete tbe cluster you run the following command:
-**kubectl delete namespace NAMESPCENAME**

 # Supporting files